top of page

 The Residents

-At its peak in the late 1880s the camp was home to up to 123 residents and 11 or so families.
+At its peak in the late 1880s the camp was home to up to 123 residents, including 11 or so families.
 These families were of mixed race, resulting from marriages between Chinese men and European women.
-There were no full Chinese women in Tuapeka in the 1800s as mining life was too harsh for families and many of the Poonyu women had bound feet and were unable to walk far.
-Most men, if they could, went home to their families in China after 5 years or so with savings of around £100.
+There were no full Chinese women in Tuapeka in the 1800s.
+Miners lived on the goldfields where life was harsh and unsuitable for families, so wives and children remained in China.
+Some Poonyu women had bound feet so it would have been almost impossible for them to manage in a pioneer setting.
+Only the menfolk came - with the intention of returning home to China with their savings after 5 years.
+Money was sent home regularly through agents, if they could.

 Abandoning Camp